|

 Smallmouth/Warmwater

 Although this has been a messed-up year for river access, the smallmouth fishing has been phenomenal when you can get into some clear water.
 While the cooling weather will push these fish a little deeper, they will be feeding heavily throughout the fall in preparation for the cold winter.
 Baitfish patterns in slower water and eddies will be the key to success for this time of year.
-Bring an intermediate line with you, and if you are catching anything, then continue to slow down and fish deeper water around dark colored rocks that will retain some heat.
+Bring an intermediate line with you, and if you aren't catching anything, then continue to slow down and fish deeper water around dark colored rocks that will retain some heat.
+Popping bugs can also have great days this time of year, especially if you fish them very slow, lots of times we will throw a bug under an overhang tree and then just let it drift all the way down through the tree without ever moving it before the fish actually take it.

 Flies: Gallop's Mini Dungeon 2-4, Meat Whistle 6, Wolly Bugger 6-10, Sparkle Minnow 8, Near Nuff Crayfish 4-6, Boogle Bug 4-6